callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

 Due to the way the theme shares color values between elements for cohesion, Polka ignores the accent color in your Obsidian settings.
-You can still choose your own accent color, which will appear in the ribbon and elsewhere, but you'll need to create a CSS snippet and override the `--accent-main` parameter with a raw RGB value (scroll to the bottom for help on setting this up—it's easy!).
+You can still choose your own accent color, which will appear in the ribbon and elsewhere, but you'll need to create a CSS snippet and override the `--accent-main` parameter with an RGB value (scroll to the bottom for help on setting this up—it's easy!).

 For example, you could replace the dark mode's default cyan accent with a pink one: